esausilva/sweet-notes/README.md

 - [x] Extract UserEndpoint.cs into separate classes
 - [ ] Look for opportunities to introduce a IDateTimeProvider and remove concrete implementations of DateTime
-- [ ] Refactor exceptions to use Result Pattern with NuGet ErrorOr
+- [ ] Refactor exceptions to use Result Pattern with NuGet ErrorOr or OneOf
 - [x] Replace Special Someone UniqueId with ID Generator + Base62
 	- https://github.com/RobThree/IdGen
 	- https://github.com/ghost1face/base62